The goal of Acadia's School of Kinesiology is to

 Sincerely, René J.L.
 Murphy, Ph.D.

 The School of Kinesiology has gone through major changes in the past decades.
-Before the School of Kinesiology was formed in 2014, it was the School of Recreation Management and Kinesiology and before that it was the Department of Physical Education and Recreation.
+Before the School of Kinesiology was formed in 2014, it was the School of Recreation Management and Kinesiology and before that it was the School of Recreation and Physical Education.

 The School, as it is today, would not have been possible without the help of the five founders: Donald Wells, Elizabeth Vermeulen, Robert Vespaziani, Gilbert Chapman and David Joos.
 The journey to today's school began in the fall of 1890 when a new gymnasium was built at Acadia.
 In 1910, an introductory and required course in physical education was formed.
 From 1911 until 1914 all first year students were required to take the Physical Training course as a requirement for a Bachelor of Arts degree.
 During World War One the course was removed but returned in 1921.
 At this time all first and second year students were required to take this course for the Bachelor of Arts and Bachelor of Science degrees.